Assignment Help

 Identify the Type of Random Variable

-Is X discrete (countable outcomes: 0, 1, 2, ...) or continuous (any value in an interval)?
+Is X discrete (countable outcomes) or continuous (range of values)?
 Discrete problems use summation; continuous problems use integration.
-If you're given a PMF (probability mass function), you're working discrete.
-If you're given a PDF (probability density function), you're working continuous.
-Confusing these is a guaranteed error.
-The probability density functions guide and cumulative distribution functions guide cover these two frameworks in full detail.
+If given a PMF, you’re working discrete.
+If given a PDF, you’re working continuous.

 2